Staff Privacy Notice

 - Communication purposes including email, text messages and other electronic communications

 - Providing reports to education sector bodies, such as the Scottish Funding Council and Glasgow Regional Colleges Board, which provides funding to Glasgow Clyde College

 - For the purposes of ensuring that our College community remains safe and inclusive, including the management of behavioural or disciplinary issues (including use or misuse of electronic and communication systems and social media) and use of CCTV

 5 Sources of Information

 The personal information held about you is obtained from several sources including the following:

 - Personal data provided by you in person, by letter, by telephone or by email when enquiring and discussing, applying to, and enrolling.

 - Personal data provided by your previous employer(s), by letter, by telephone or by email in relation to your application, employment and/or ongoing support where appropriate.

-- Personal data built up about you during your employment; assessments; conduct; your use of IT systems and Information Services.
+- Personal data built up about you during your employment including assessments, training, conduct, your use of IT systems and Information Services.

 6 What information do we collect?